OceanOutcomes/ocean-outcomes/what-we-do/services/index.md

 ##### Fisheries Management and Policy Analysis

 With a high level of complexity, fisheries management and policy issues often need to be addressed from many different angles.
-Out wide ranging expertise allows us to provide creative and practical advice to a variety of fishery issues, whether that means for example, applying stock identification tools to complex mixed stock fishery issues, designing precautionary management approaches in response to data uncertainties, designing fishery monitoring plans to collect basic catch and biological data, evaluating the implications of artificial production strategies for wild capture fisheries and populations, or delivering expert advice on certification systems.
+Our wide ranging expertise allows us to provide creative and practical advice to a variety of fishery issues, whether that means for example, applying stock identification tools to complex mixed stock fishery issues, designing precautionary management approaches in response to data uncertainties, designing fishery monitoring plans to collect basic catch and biological data, evaluating the implications of artificial production strategies for wild capture fisheries and populations, or delivering expert advice on certification systems.

 ----